Last Updated: June 3, 2026

 There is no reason to save this project.

 Open your Master Project.
-Enter the Scope for each of your detail tasks and milestones.
+Enter the scope for each of your activities and milestones.
 The scope is already defined if you have Project SMART-A Objectives as milestones.

-If you enter information in the Notes fields for several tasks, it is easiest to split your view, apply the Task Form view as the bottom view, and apply the Notes detail to see the Notes field.
+If you enter information in the Notes fields for several activities, it is easiest to split your view, apply the Task Form view as the bottom view, and use the Notes detail to see the Notes field.

-All of the detail tasks and milestone in your Master Project should have have scope defined.
+All activities and milestones in your Master Project should have a defined scope.

-We will take a more in-depth look at resource assignment calculations, but generally, two approaches exist to enter our estimates and complete estimates by assigning resources.
-The first approach is to enter work estimates, decide how we want tasks to be calculated, and then assign resources.
-The approach is to enter duration estimates, determine how we want tasks to be calculated, and then assign resources.
+We will examine resource assignment calculations more in-depth, but generally, two approaches exist for entering estimates and completing estimates by assigning resources.
+The first approach is to enter work estimates, decide how we want activities to be calculated, and then allocate resources.
+The second approach is to enter duration estimates, determine how we want activities to be calculated, and then assign resources.

 In this exercise, you will review those two approaches.